Marius-brt/Rebst/docs/params.md

 })
 ```

-To declare a new variable in your url, you must put `:` in front of the name of your variable.
+To declare a new variable in your url, you must put `:` before the name of your variable.
 <br>
 **Example** : `/:category/:post`
 <br>